-Russell Vance is Professor of Immunology and Pathogenesis in the Department of Molecular and Cell Biology, and an Investigator of the Howard Hughes Medical Institute.
+Russell Vance is a Professor of Immunology and Pathogenesis in the Department of Molecular and Cell Biology, and an Investigator of the Howard Hughes Medical Institute.
 A B.Sc. and M.A. graduate of Queen’s University in Kingston, Ontario Canada, he received his Ph.D. from UC Berkeley and did postdoctoral research at Harvard Medical School.
 The Vance Lab studies the complex interrelationship between pathogens and their hosts, including the innate immune response characterized by the production of type I interferons.

 Can We Harness Virus-Triggered Immunity for Cancer Immunotherapy?